Definitions and Requirements for Licensure

 Cardiopulmonary Resuscitation and Emergency Cardiovascular Life

-A written agreement shall be executed with a licensed
+A written agreement shall be executed with a licensed general

-When emergency transfer is necessary, the responsible physician at the abortion
+emergency transfer is necessary, the responsible physician at the abortion

 facility must provide direct communication to the emergency department staff